AdamDarrah/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML tells the browser and developers what is going on with a page.
+It is like a label for different parts of a website.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. does it really matter?
+Flexbox has made this question redundant and obsolete.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? padding, border, margin, content

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? cross axix

 5. Explain why git is valuable to a team of developers.

+it allows for different users to work on code safely at the same time.
+It also lets us store code onlne.
+Then lead developers can approve or decline

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.